 Repro-Light is a European Commission founded project for the development of a modular and

-tailored lighting, as well as respectful of the circular flow economy
+tailored lighting, as well as respectful of the circular flow economy.
+The main focus of the research,

 where they involved Italy too, is the attention paid to people; in this sense, they carried out targeted